+'''

-vxdmpadm settune dmp low impact probe=[on|off]
+vxdmpadm settune dmp_low_impact_probe=[on|off]

+'''

-Path probing will be optimized by probing a subset of paths connected to same HBA and array port.
+Path probing will be optimized by probing a subset of paths connected to the same HBA and array port.
 The size of the subset of paths can be controlled by the dmp probe threshold tunable.
 The default value is set to 5.